taw00/element-rpm/README.md

 * x86_64, i686 on Fedora 24, 25
 * x86_65, i686 on CentOS 7 (which works for RHEL7 as well)

+All *.src.rpm packages should be signed with my GPG key: <https://keybase.io/toddwarner/key.asc>

 ## Quick install instructions for the binaries

 [soon to be written]